Saskatchewan: Administrative divisions

-These 774 municipalities are local government "creatures of provincial jurisdiction" with legal personality.
+These 774 municipalities are local government "creatures of provincial jurisdiction" with legal personhood.
 One of the key purposes of Saskatchewan's municipalities are "to provide services, facilities and other things that, in the opinion of council, are necessary or desirable for all or a part of the municipality".
 Other purposes are to: "provide good government"; "develop and maintain a safe and viable community"; "foster economic, social and environmental well-being" and "provide wise stewardship of public assets."